JDIgithub/Cpp_Guide/GPUprogramming.md

       ![](Images/simtSWvsHW.png)

 - **Warps**

   - Thread Blocks are divided into smaller units called Warps, each having 32 consecutive threads
   - Warps can be defined as the basic unit of execution in a SM
   - Once a thread block is scheduled to an SM, threads in the thread block are grouped into waprs
   - All the warps within one thread block will be executed in single SM
   - But usually only few of these warps can be executed at the same time on the hardware level

   - Even though we can have threads in 3 dimension, on the hardware level the threads are in 1 dimension only
   - So if we have 40 threads in X dimension but 2 blocks in Y dimension, on the hardware level it is 80 threads in X dimension
   - That would mean 3 Warps **BUT** there can not be threads from different blocks in single Warp so in fact there will be 4 Warps
   - And there will be only 8 active and 24 in-active threads in 2nd and 4th Warp -> That is not efficient at all
   - Even if we run thread block with single thread, still CUDA runtime will assign Warp which means 32 threads -> 1 active, 31 in-active
   - **Problem**:
     - Even though they are in-active threads, still resource allocations are considering them
     - Having In-active threads in Warp is great waste of resources in SM
   - Therefore we should have number of threads in a block that is dividible by 32

   - There are no in-build variables to indicate Warp index but we can easily calculate it by dividing threadIdx.x by 32

   - **Warp Divergence**

     - If threads in the same warp execute different instructions then we say there is a warp divergence and that creates significant performance penalty
     - Because when we are for example executing if clause the threads, that are not matching that condition, will stall
     - Control flow statements like if/else statements, switch statements are giving us a hint of divergent code
     - But that does not mean that it is always that way
     - If the condition check has the same result for all the threads inside single Warp, then there is no Warp Divergence

+- **Occupancy**

+  - The ratio of active warps to maximum number of warps per SM
+  - If our kernel use 48 registers per thread and 4096 bytes of Smem per block and block size is 128:
+    - Reg per warp = 48*32 = 1536
+    - 65536 regs per SM
+    - Allowed warps = 65536/1536 = 42.67
+    - There is also warp allocation granulity value
+    - If this value is 4 then Warps allocation happens in group of 4 warps -> 42.67 -> 40
+  - With shared memory usage:
+    - 98304 regs per SM
+    - Active blocks = 98304 / 4096 = 24
+    - Active warp = 24 * 4 = 96
+    - Active warp count is not limited by shared memory usage

-      -
+  - **Occupancy Calculator**
+    - The CUDA toolkit inclused a spreadsheet called the CUDA Occupancy Calculator
+    - Which assists you in selecting grid and block dimension to maximize occupancy for kernel

 ### Memory Model